William Barleycorn

 William Napoleon Barleycorn (1848–1925), born in Santa Isabel, Fernando Po, Spanish Guinea and a Krio Fernandino of Igbo descent, was a Primitive Methodist missionary who went to Fernando Po (now known as Bioko) in Africa in the early 1880s.
-From there, he traveled to Edinburgh University.
+From there, he travelled to Edinburgh University.

 Early life

 He was the son of Napoleon Barleycorn, also a Primitive Methodist missionary in Fernando Po, who sent his sons to be educated at Bourne College in Quinton, England.
 He, additionally, studied in Barcelona, Spain and Victoria, Cameroon.

 Missionary work

 During the early 1870s, William Barleycorn was a Sunday school teacher, a member of the Native Missionary Class, and a preacher at the local Bubi village of Basupu.
 In 1871 he abandoned running a small trading store and moved to San Carlos (North-West Bay) to work as an assistant for a European missionary.
 In 1873 he became the head of the Primitive Methodist Day School in San Carlos.
 Barleycorn made several trips to England, and received by the conference in Hull to serve as probationer in 1881.